philwhiles/frettler/README.md

 ```

 ### Programmatically
-If you want to you can write your own Main class and create a Guitar object, create a Scale or Chord object, create a Guitar and a view for that Guitar
+If you want to you can write your own Main class and create one of the FrettedInstrument subtypes, create a Scale or Chord object, create a view for your instrument
-and then instruct the View to display your chord or object.
-The API is pretty straightfoward I think, and defaults safely to a standard tuning EADGBE six
+and then instruct the view to display your chord or object.
+The API is pretty straightfoward I think, and defaults standard tuning for each type of instrument.
-string guitar etc

 Have a look at the GuitarCommand for some examples of usage, look at the constructors of the various classes such as Guitar, Scale, Chord and the ChordView and
-GuitarView classes, and their public methods.
+FretboardView classes, and their public methods.

 ## Engine
 The engine can generate Lists of notes that represent given scales, and can calculate the chords within that scale.
-The engine knows nothing about a guitar, it simply applies music theory to generate Java lists of the notes in scales and chords.
+The engine knows nothing about an instrument, it simply applies music theory to generate Java lists of the notes in scales and chords.

 ## View
-Currently only console views, each constructed with a Guitar, which take the scale and chord constructs from the engine, and render them
+Currently only console views, each constructed with a FrettedInstrument, which take the scale and chord constructs from the engine, and render them
-on that guitars fretboard, up to the 12th fret.
+on that instruments fretboard, up to the 12th fret.

-Both the GuitarView and the ChordView can display the notes or intervals with unique ANSI colours, if you are
+Both the views can display the notes or intervals with unique ANSI colours, if you are
 either running from the command line and using an ANSI colour friendly terminal, or in Eclipse using an ANSI Console
 plugin (goto to Eclipse Marketplace and search for 'ANSI console').